inQWIRE/SQIR/README.md

 - SQIR/DensitySem.v : Density matrix semantics for general SQIR programs.
 - SQIR/NDSem.v : Non-deterministic semantics for general SQIR programs.
 - SQIR/Composition.v : Utilities for describing composition of SQIR programs.
-- SQIR/Classical.v : Utilities for describing classical states.
+- SQIR/ClassicalStates.v : Utilities for describing classical states.

 We also rely on several files from the [QWIRE](https://github.com/inQWIRE/QWIRE) development, which we have linked as a git submodule in the externals directory.

+### examples

+Examples of verifying correctness properties of simple SQIR programs.

+- examples/Deutsch.v
+- examples/DeutschJozsa.v
+- examples/GHZ.v
+- examples/Superdense.v
+- examples/Teleport.v

+## VOQC

+### src

-### optimizer
+#### optimizer

 A verified optimizer for SQIR programs.